MidwesternInteractive/laravel-kit/README.md

 ```
 __*Note*__ to change `/projects/` to your project directory if different.

-Use the name of the repository as the project name (replacing spaces and special characters), keep in mind that if your using `valet park` instead of `valet link` the project name will become a directory and default your local domain to "project-name.dev".
+Use the name of the repository as the project name (replacing spaces and special characters), keep in mind that if your using `valet park` instead of `valet link` the project name will become a directory and default your local domain to "project-name.loc".

 ## Require composer dependencies
 ```shell